Recognition of prior learning (RPL)

 Have the experience, skills or knowledge, but not the qualification?

 MIT recognises that adult learners come with a wide range of knowledge, skills and experience.
 We understand that learning in the workplace is just as important in providing a set of valuable skills and experience as learning in the classroom.
-That’s why we are proud to offer a variety of ways to recognise prior learning.
+That’s why we are offering a variety of ways to recognise prior learning.

 There are several ways we recognise your skills and knowledge:

 Recognition of prior formal learning, such as Secondary Tertiary Alignment Resource (STAR) programmes, or credits gained through formal training leading to qualifications in New Zealand.

 This applies to on-the-job training, skills and experience, learning through community courses, professional development programmes or skills and knowledge gained through voluntary work.

-For each process evidence of prior learning is required.
+For each process, evidence of prior knowledge is required.
 See the many ways you can provide evidence below.